-Few maps rely entirely on self-reported measurements these days: the potentially poor controls on data seem an early modern throwback.
+Few maps rely entirely on self-reported measurements today: the data-rich basis of maps make poor controls on data an early modern throwback.
 But the ability to transmit datasets to the internet from local devices has changed all that.
 The recent proliferation of radioactivity maps are based on the open sourcing of self-reported measurements to form a new picture, placing information taken with Geiger counters into a framework analogous to a template borrowed from Google Maps.
 Although the only instrument to register radiation’s presence is a Geiger counter, and no standards have been developed for representing the rises in radiation counts in different regions–or indeed the limits of danger to personal health–the provision of such a map is crucial to disseminating any information about a potential future disaster.
 By using the internet to upload and broadcast shifting radiation levels, the flexibility of maps of radiation levels gain a new flexibility and readability through the platform of Google Maps: maps can help instantaneously register ambient radiation in air, earth, water, or rainfall, as well as the radioactivity of food, in striking visualizations of geographic space.
 This came to a head in the maps that were made to respond to the threats of the Fukushima Daiichi nuclear disaster of March 2011.

 These multiple maps might assemble an otherwise ‘hidden map’ of local levels of radiation to expose local dangers populations face from radiation leaks, in a shared database in cases of eventual emergency that can be regularly updated online.
 Although the measurements of danger are debated by some, mapping radiation levels provides a crucial means to confront meltdowns, the breaching of chambers’ walls, or leaks, and to define limits of danger in different regions.
 Interestingly, the map stands in inverse relation to the usual mapping of human inhabitation: rath er than map sites of habitation or note, it tracks or measures an invisible site of danger as it travels under varied environmental influences in ways hard to predict or track.
 Although the notion of what such a disaster would be like to map has been hypothetical–and is, to an extent, in datasets like the National Radiation Map, which use the Google Earth platform or available GIS templates to diffuse information not easily accessible.
 This is a huge improvement over the poor state of information at the time of the threatened rupture of the containment structure of the Three Mile Island in Harrisburg PA in 1978, when no sources had a clear of what radius to evacuate residents around the plant, or how to best serve health risks: if a radius of 10 miles was chosen in 1978, the Chernobyl disaster required a radius of over the double.
 The clean up of the plant went on from 1980 to 1993; within a 10 mile radius, high radiation levels continued in Harrisburg today.